graphdr/visualizing-data/cm/cm300-report-portfolio-reqts.md

 to include more data; or correcting a lie, such as converting nominal dollars to constant dollars.

 The only required redesign is D5, Redesigning a graphical lie.
-Other displays in your portfolio can be redesigns as long as the data structure satisfies the display requirements.
+A maximum of two additional displays can be redesigns as long as the data structure satisfies the display requirements.

 The portfolio must include an image of the original graph with a